sifaka-ai/sifaka/docs/ARCHITECTURE.md

 Sifaka provides a flexible storage system supporting multiple backends (Memory, File, Redis, Milvus) that can be used individually or combined in layered configurations for optimal performance.

 ### Official MCP Servers

+> **⚠️ Currently Broken**: MCP integration with Redis and Milvus is experiencing issues and is being actively fixed.

 Sifaka integrates with the official MCP servers for Redis and Milvus:

 ```bash